erensakarya/be-flask-api/README.md

 A Flask API example to interact with MongoDB NoSQL Database and S3 Data Lake technologies.
 <br>
-A simple python list endpoints are also included.
+Simple python list endpoints are also included.
 <br>
 home_page.html is used with Flask Blueprint Class.
 <br>